andreas-schwenk/photomapcreator/README.md

 ## Usage

-You can run _Photo Map Creator_ by either CLI or GUI:
+You can run _Photo Map Creator_ by either CLI or GUI.
+The output is always written into the `maps/` directory.

 ### Command Line Interface (CLI)